anoma/nspec/docs/architecture-2/engines/consensus.md

 ##### Definition: Caught

-Some behavior can create proof that an acceptor is Byzantine.
-Unlike Byzantine Paxos, our acceptors and learners must adapt to Byzantine behavior.
+Some behaviour can create proof that an acceptor is Byzantine.
+Unlike Byzantine Paxos, our acceptors and learners must adapt to Byzantine behaviour.
 We say that an acceptor $\purple p$ is _Caught_ in a message $\green x$ if the transitive references of the messages include evidence such as two messages, $\red m$ and
 $\blue{m^\prime}$, both signed by $\purple p$, in which neither is featured in